developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/about/index.md

 #### SimulScan Operation Modes

 <!-- <img style="height:100px" src="barcode-multibarcode.png"/> -->
-[Multi-barcode](../templatebuilder/#unstructuredtemplates) allows workers to capture one or more 1D/2D barcodes of the same or differing symbologies from a single scan target.
+[Multi-barcode](../templatebuilder/#unstructuredtemplates) mode allows workers to capture one or more 1D/2D barcodes of the same or differing symbologies from a single scan target.
 The target layout can be fixed or can vary from one scan to another.
 <br>

 ![img](mixed-data.png)
-[Mixed Data-type](../templatebuilder/#structuredtemplates) includes the features of Multi-barcode and can capture alphanumeric characters and images, and determine the presence of check marks and signatures from a snapshot of the document.
+[Mixed Data-type](../templatebuilder/#structuredtemplates) mode adds to Multi-barcode the ability to capture alphanumeric characters and images, and can determine the presence of check marks and signatures from a snapshot of the document.
 This mode requires scan targets with a fixed layout.
 <br>

 -----